kerig-it/node-sanitiser/README.md

 });
 ```

-# Testing
+## Testing

 To test the sanitiser, you can issue the below command in your shell,
-given you are in the relevant working directory.
+given your working directory is the root directory of this repository.

 ```bash
 npm test